-I have had an absolutely engaging time as a volunteer working at Bletchley Park, RSGB National Radio Centre, with 300 or more visitors all with a story to tell.
-Countless QSO's a day on many different bands & modes, it can be an infectious environment, no pun intended, pressing the PTT and calling CQ the original invitation to the world to respond.
+I have had an absolutely engaging time as a volunteer working at Bletchley Park, RSGB National Radio Centre, with countless QSO's a day on many different bands & modes, it can be an infectious environment, no pun intended, pressing the PTT and calling CQ the original invitation to the world to respond.

 If you are an RSGB member, just go to the main website and download a voucher, take your licence if you wish to operate otherwise pop in for a chinwag with the volunteers anyway.